 How do you help heal that middle stratum as you called it?
 In some ways recognizing that there was a sin of slavery, that there was a history of slavery -- I'm just wondering would that set them off further?
 What would it take to heal that group -- for them to also recognize the ways in which they were victimized and hurt?

 - Slavery is a defining part of us, but it doesn't completely encapsulate us.
 We're still writing our story.

-- Interconnection is already there--one just need become aware.
+- We can write a story where we all belong.
+Sometimes, people say, "We have to create a space where we are interconnected."
+I say, "actually we don't; we have to create an awareness."
+The interconnection is already there.
 We're from the Earth.We are part of the Earth.
 The problem is that we fail to recognize that.

 - Four Splits (similar to racism, colonialism, imperialism, exploitation):